barro-n/ccc/readme.md

 	* DatabaseLoader.java - Handles SQL retrieval and object mapping
 	* ConnectionFactory.java - Establishes and manages the JDBC connection to the database
 	* InvoiceReport.java - Main Driver for reporting
+	* InvoiceData.java - Suite of methods for interacting with the database

 General Entities: